microsoft/FluidFramework/BREAKING.md

 preparation for this upcoming breaking change.

-### Deprecate `AzureFunctionTokenProvider` in `@fluidframework/azure-client`

-`AzureFunctionTokenProvider` is now deprecated.
-The @fluidframework/azure-client will no longer expose the AzureFunctionTokenProvider as it is not a production ready token provider implementation.
-Developers who are currently consuming this token provider should look to implement a [custom token provider](https://learn.microsoft.com/en-us/azure/azure-fluid-relay/how-tos/azure-function-token-provider) as a replacement.

 ### Deprecate internal connection details from `IConnectionDetails`

 Deprecating `existing`, `mode`, `version` and `initialClients` in `IConnectionDetails`, no longer exposing these to runtime.
 No replacement API recommended.
 Reasons for deprecation:
 - `existing` : this will always be true, which no longer provides useful information
 - `mode` : this is implementation detail of connection
 - `initialClients` and `version` : these are implementation details of handshake protocol of establishing connection, and should not be accessible.

 # 2.0.0-internal.2.3.0